Your cart is currently empty.

 The Friends Desk, located in the Visitor Center, is the place where visitors can join the Friends, and current Friends can renew their membership, register for events or just catch up on the latest happenings with the Friends and Gettysburg.
 Volunteers participate in meeting and recruiting new Friends, assist current Friends with renewals, and enjoy great conversation.

-Visitor Services Volunteers work with the Visitor Services staff to accommodate guests as they experience the Museum and Visitor Center.
+Visitor Services Volunteers work with the Visitor Services staff to accommodate guests as they experience the Gettysburg National Military Park Museum & Visitor Center.
 This position reports to the Visitor Services Assistant Manager.
 Roles may include lobby greeter, group greeter or theater usher.
 Depending on the position, volunteers may be stationed indoors or outdoors.

 Friends of Gettysburg Foundation Fulfillment Volunteers help the Foundation’s Philanthropy Office communicate with Friends of Gettysburg.
 Duties for this position, located at the Rupp House History Center, include helping in office administrative tasks such as assembling mailings, filing and data entry.